-Large surplus excluding CJEU/Apple case proceeds (c.
-2.5% of GNI) in 2024 via exceptional CT receipts.
+Large surplus excluding Apple case proceeds (c.
+3% of GNI) expected for 2024 via exceptional CT receipts.

-€10bn in new funds, after first transfers made.
+First transfers have been made to new investment funds.
 Intention is to save portion of tax receipts and partially alleviate future challenges.

 NTMA funding range for 2025: €6bn to €10bn